 Bibhitaki, also known as Baheda in Hindi, is one among three fruits of Triphala.
 Its actual Sanskrit name is Vibheetaki.
-Bheeta means, fear.
+Bheeta means fear.
 Vibheeta means lack of fear and Vibhitaki means the fruit that takes away the fear of disease.
 But in Hindi, they usually pronounce ‘va’ as ‘ba’.
 So the name Bibhitaki.
-Its botanical name is Terminalia bellirica / bellerica.
+Its botanical name is Terminalia bellirica / bellerica belongs to Combretaceae family.

 Karshaphala – the fruit, which is the used part weights around 10 – 12 grams

 Aksha phala – the fruit weighs 10 – 12 grams, the fruit is used to play a kind of betting game.

 Kalidruma – Because it is used in playing a betting game, it causes tensions (kalaha).
 So, the tree which causes Kalaha is Kaidruma.
 (Druma means tree).

 Bhutavasa – the tree is the resident of devils

 It is a tree that grows up to a height of 60 – 80 feet.
 The fruit resembles Haritaki fruit but it does not contain the ridges.
 Its surface is quite plain.

 Terminalia bellirica is a large tree which grows up to 25 – 50 meters in height.
 Leaves are simple, alternate, elliptic or elliptic obovate, long petiole, crowded at shoot tip, leathery, both surface pubescent when young, glabrous at maturity.
 Flowers are small, greenish yellow in axillary spikes with strong offensive smell.
 Fruit is a drupe, obovoid, grey in color, slightly 5 ridged, velvety containing one stony hard seed.

 The tree is found almost in all parts of India, in lower parts of hills.

 Jwarahara – group of herbs that are used in the treatment of fever.